Caronise/tinyapp/README.md

 ## Features

-- Users are able to create their own account
+- Users are able to create their own account.
 - Within their account they are able to create and store short versions of valid URLs
 - Users can share their short URLs
 - User can replace or delete their own URLs